guildai/guildai/guild/tests/run-stop-after.md

+skip-windows: yes

+NOTE: There is an issue with stop-after on Windows with the sample script used below (sleep) that causes the process to require SIGKILL (the Windows equivalent) and therefore to fail on Windows.

 # Stopping a run after N seconds

 The `--stop-after` option is used to stop a run after a number of